Unaccompanied children from border arrive in Pennsylvania | Times Leader

 The Pennsylvania International Academy is designated as an emergency intake site by the department.
 Six children were assigned to each room in the 648-capacity dormitory, with more children expected in the future, the department said.

-The U.S. government picked up nearly 19,000 children traveling alone across the Mexican border in March, the largest monthly number ever recorded, .
+The U.S. government picked up nearly 19,000 children traveling alone across the Mexican border in March, the largest monthly number ever recorded, authorities said last week.

 Children are released to sponsors in the U.S., usually parents or close relatives, while being allowed to pursue their cases in immigration courts.